 The Identifier field is one octet.
-The Identifier field MUST be the same if an EAP-Initiate packet is retransmitted due to a timeout while waiting for a Finish message.
-Any new (non-retransmission) Initiate message MUST use a new Identifier field.
+The Identifier field MUST be the same if an EAP-Initiate packet is retransmitted due to a timeout while waiting for an EAP-Finish message.
+Any new (non-retransmission) EAP-Initiate message MUST use a new Identifier field.

-The Identifier field of the Finish message MUST match that of the currently outstanding Initiate message.
-A peer or authenticator receiving a Finish message whose Identifier value does not match that of the currently outstanding Initiate message MUST silently discard the packet.
+The Identifier field of the EAP-Finish message MUST match that of the currently outstanding EAP-Initiate message.
+A peer or authenticator receiving an EAP-Finish message whose Identifier value does not match that of the currently outstanding EAP-Initiate message MUST silently discard the packet.